celestiaorg/orchestrator-relayer/README.md

 If you are a Celestia-app validator, all you need to do is run the orchestrator.
 Check [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md) for more details.

-If you want to post commitments on an EVM chain, you will need to deploy a new BlobStream contract and run a relayer.
-Check [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/relayer.md) for relayer docs and [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/deploy.md) for how to deploy a new BlobStream contract.
+If you want to post commitments on an EVM chain, you will need to deploy a new Blobstream contract and run a relayer.
+Check [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/relayer.md) for relayer docs and [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/deploy.md) for how to deploy a new Blobstream contract.

-Note: the BlobStream P2P network is a separate network than the consensus or the data availability one.
+Note: the Blobstream P2P network is a separate network than the consensus or the data availability one.
 Thus, you will need its specific bootstrappers to be able to connect to it.

 ## Contributing